Hanover Township, Lehigh County, Pennsylvania

-Hanover Township is a township in Lehigh County, Pennsylvania.
+Hanover Township is a township in Lehigh County, Pennsylvania, United States.
 As of the 2010 census, the township had a population of 1,571.
-It is a suburb of Allentown and Bethlehem and part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is a suburb of Allentown and Bethlehem and part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

-Hanover Township is home of Lehigh Valley International Airport, the fourth largest airport in Pennsylvania, with 851,000 passengers annually as of 2020.
+Hanover Township is home of Lehigh Valley International Airport, the fourth-largest airport in Pennsylvania, with 851,000 passengers annually as of 2020.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 4.2 sqmi, of which 0.03 sqmi, or 0.71%, are water.
 The Lehigh River drains it and separates it from Whitehall Township.